klavierfreude/klavierfreude-web/src/pages/index_en.md

 A warm welcome to the initiative "KlavierFreude Wien" (JoyOfPiano Vienna)!

-Wir are a group of professional and amateur pianists whose aim is to connect piano musicians.
+We are a group of professional and amateur pianists whose aim is to connect piano musicians.
 We meet regularly to get to know each other, chat, and of course, to play the piano together.